pohldaniel/OpenGL_Games/README.md

 The project 39Adrian is from https://code.google.com/archive/p/adrian/.
 For building the origin on windows take a look here https://github.com/pohldaniel/Adrian

 The project 40RecastDemo is from https://github.com/recastnavigation/recastnavigation and serves as "look up" for some library features

-For building wgpu-native
+For building wgpu-native use the following command the project https://github.com/gfx-rs/wgpu-native and make sure to add LLVM from https://github.com/llvm/llvm-project/releases to your environment path

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; cargo build --target x86_64-pc-windows-msvc --release --no-default-features --features "vulkan wgsl spirv"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; cargo build --target x86_64-pc-windows-msvc --release

+For building wgpu-dawn I have added a CMakeLists.txt add SDKs/wbgpu-dawn which will download and setup the project.
+Becareful libimgui has to be compiled for either native or dawn via changing the include and the Preprocessor Definition IMGUI_IMPL_WEBGPU_BACKEND_WGPU for WebGPU-native or IMGUI_IMPL_WEBGPU_BACKEND_DAWN for WebGPU-dawn.